A CDS Option Miscellany: Recovery and default

 We discuss the correlation of recovery and default in a multivariate setting (see e.g.~\cite{Tasche04}).
 This goes well beyond the scope of this paper and is only intended as a brief justification of our previous assertion that the univariate model we have given can be extended to the multivariate case (in infinitely many ways, in fact).

 This is most conveniently done with the assistance of a risk-factor, i.e.\ a random variable $\mathcal{A}$ say (which need not be univariate).
-Conditionally on $\mathcal{A}$, all recoveries and defaults are completely independent. \notthis{ In fact, the correlation between default and recovery is quite low, and for US high-yield a Gaussian copula model\footnote{$p(\mathcal{A})=\Phi((\Phi^{-1}(\pbar)-\sqrt{\rho}\mathcal{A})/\sqrt{1-\rho})$, $\mathcal{A}\sim N(0,1)$} with average annual default rate 4.75\% and correlation of 10\% fits the observed pattern of defaults in the last thirty years\footnote{Source: Moody's data on high yield default rates, 1979--2009.}; while the correlation between defaults and recovery rates is captured through a copula correlation of ca.~***\% (see \cite{Bruche08} for data). } Let a particular credit have a conditional default probability $p(\mathcal{A})$, so that $\ex[p(\mathcal{A})]=\pbar$ (the average default probability, in this case obtained from the CDS market).
+Conditionally on $\mathcal{A}$, all recoveries and defaults are completely independent.
+Let a particular credit have a conditional default probability $p(\mathcal{A})$, so that $\ex[p(\mathcal{A})]=\pbar$ (the average default probability, in this case obtained from the CDS market).
 Let $F$ be an arbitrary (cumulative) distribution function, and $\beta$ be a coefficient that will couple the recovery variable $Z$ to the risk-factor $\mathcal{A}$.
 Define

 Then define the conditional distribution of $Z$ on $\mathcal{A}$ to be

 The distribution of $Z$ conditionally on default of the issuer within the horizon $t_E$, but unconditionally on $\mathcal{A}$, is

 which is what we wanted it to be.
 This procedure of constructing what might be described as `additive factor-copulas' is quite generally applicable and shows that one can always match a given marginal distribution.
 As stated above, $\beta$ plays the role of a correlation parameter, while the distribution chosen for $F$ is completely arbitrary\footnote{As long as it is continuous.
 The Gaussian gives, of course, the Gaussian copula.}.